sirwart/ripsecrets/README.md

 - `ripsecrets-system`

    pre-commit will look for `ripsecrets` on your `PATH`.
-   This hook requires you to install ripsecrets separately, e.g. with your package manager or [a prebuilt binary release](https://github.com/sirwart/ripsecrets/releases).
+   This hook requires you to install ripsecrets separately, e.g., with your package manager or [a prebuilt binary release](https://github.com/sirwart/ripsecrets/releases).
-   Only recommended if you are happy making all repository users install `ripsecrets` manually.
+   It is only recommended if you are happy making all repository users install `ripsecrets` manually.

 ## Ignoring secrets

 `ripsecrets` will respect your .gitignore files by default, but there might still be files you want to exclude from being scanned for secrets.
-To do that you can create a .secretsignore file, which supports similar syntax to a .gitignore file for ignoring files.
+To do that, you can create a .secretsignore file, which supports similar syntax to a .gitignore file for ignoring files.
 In addition to excluding files, it also supports a `[secrets]` section that allows ignoring individual secrets.

 ```
 test/*